managedcode/.github/profile/README.md

-# Managed Code: Open Source for .NET Developers
+# Managed Code - Open Source Community for .NET Developers

 Are you a .NET developer who's had enough of the challenges that come with open-source?
 Abandoned libraries, sudden licensing changes, hidden gems that no one knows about, and pull requests that gather dust for years?
 We get it, and we're here to help.